eriskcn/eriskcn/README.md

 ## 👋 Hi there, I'm Eris!

-> 🔧 Backend Developer | 🌱 Curious Learner

-Welcome to my GitHub profile!
-I specialize in backend development with a focus on building scalable and maintainable systems.
-Outside of work, I enjoy exploring topics in Computer Science, and Medical domains—alongside a strong personal interest in aerospace, astronomy, and military engineering.

 > *"If compound interest is the eighth wonder of the world, then Dependency Injection must be the ninth."*

 ---